Encouraging Words For Today – How To Be Joyful

-As we gathered together for the first time last night via Zoom, what the Lord had whispered to me was confirmed.
+As we gathered together for the first time via Zoom, what the Lord had whispered to me was confirmed.
 Many women in the meeting needed encouragement.

-They needed to hear encouraging words and be reminded as I was that God is still sitting on the throne no matter what the outcome.
+They needed to hear encouraging words and be reminded that God is still sitting on the throne no matter what the outcome.

 We dove into our Bibles, specifically the book of Philippians, and we found a treasure trove of encouraging verses from a little book written by the Apostle Paul about joy.

-I will share a summary of his life and see if you can find any reason why the guy would spend so much of his letter encouraging others to be joyful.
+I will share a summary of Pauls’ life and see if you can find any reason why Paul would spend so much of his letter encouraging others to be joyful.

 - worked very hard